NicholasBHubbard/Yabsm/README.md

 * How do I use it?
   You can tweak your configuration to your liking by editing the =/etc/yabsmrc= file.
-After you are done simply run =sudo yabsm update= and you are good to go.
+After you are done simply run =sudo yabsm-update= and you are good to go.
 You may of course modify your settings whenever you want.

   Snapshots are named after the time they are taken in =yyyy_mm_dd= format.